 - You will be able to focus on your health, becoming the top priority in life

-- Compassionate professionals will assist you through withdrawal
+- Compassionate professionals will assist you with withdrawal

-The withdrawal process is extremely difficult, a period when you will feel physically ill.
+The withdrawal process is tough, a period when you will feel physically ill.
 As your body eliminates the toxins that have been building up in your system, you will be filled with an intense craving for alcohol.
 Nausea, shaking uncontrollably, and a feeling of anxiety are common effects of withdrawal.
-If you are on your own during this difficult period, you are much more likely to get yourself another drink in order to make yourself feel better.
+If you are on your own during this difficult period, you are much more likely to get yourself another drink to make yourself feel better.